 Hardwood Flooring Trends

-Flooring plays an important role in the overall look of a space as it can define the feel and create “wow” factor.
+Flooring plays an important role in the overall look of a space as it can define the feel and create a “wow” factor.
 The color and texture of a floor can bring a room to life, and form a natural backdrop.

-Hardwood floor, specifically, has long been one of the preferred flooring types for home owners.
+Hardwood floors, specifically, have long been one of the preferred flooring types for home owners.
 It’s timeless, natural, comfortable, stylish and it also adds value to real estate.
 To create a whole new look or change the color palette, it can also be refinished.

 Like everything else in life, wood flooring is prone to trends.
 In this post we will discuss colors, textures, finishes, patterns and types of hardwood flooring.